-My art helps people gain a sense of escape, adventure, inner freedom, and self-empowerment...
+My evocative and surreal paintings help people gain a sense of freedom, self-empowerment, and self-love...

 I grew up on a small rural island surrounded by nature and away from society.
 My early life was tumultuous, I felt like I was an alien or an outsider from another world.
 I would often slip into vivid daydreams to escape into fantasy.
 This escape gave me a place where I was able to explore and discover myself, as well as feel like I had a sense of control.
 I believe this place is the source of my creative energy.
 It feels like my work is channeled to me from an otherworldly realm that I somehow unlocked during my childhood.
 After recently discovering I have Hyperphantasia, having these prolonged trance like daydreams, and the way in which I was experiencing the world, started to make sense.

 It was after moving to New York City in 2011 that I truly began to find my voice and who I am.
 I felt a sense of liberation as my time grew in the city, and a sort of spiritual metamorphosis took place within me.

 I started selling my paintings in 2018 after a major back injury.
 I couldn't walk or get a job, so I had no choice but to pursue my childhood and lifelong dream of being a fine artist and selling my artwork for a living.
 So once I was able to move enough to be able to, I began painting a lot and listed them for sale.
 Thankfully I have recovered, but that whole experience kick started my art career and I've never looked back.
 It's kind of wild how a life changing event can bring about perhaps one of the best things to happen in my life and initiated one of the best decisions I've ever made which was to pursue my art.